kamariana/ux-nano-degree/notes.md

 ## Facilitating Collaboration Sessions

 As you're collaborating, you'll often want to engage your team in a workshop.
 These are a great way to ensure that everyone's ideas are being shared in a structured format.
 You'll often find that stakeholders who are not that engaged, will start to understand the process after a well-run workshop.
 People love to break from their day-to-day tasks to think creatively about interesting problems!

+---

+### COMBINATORICS PROMPT

+It's like `Yellow Taxi Cabs`

+without `needing to stand on the street`

+plus `realtime trip GPS information`

+Uber

+It's like `a Hotel`

+without `the formality of a Hotel`

+plus `local hosts who are real people`

+AirBnB

+It's like `a whiteboard`

+without `the need to buy markers`

+plus `distributed collaboration around the world`

+Miro

+---

+#### Danger of Dot Voting

+When using dot voting, be wary of [herd behavior](https://en.wikipedia.org/wiki/Herd_behavior)—where people in a group think or behave differently than they would as individuals.
+This can come up in behavioral studies (such as focus groups) where many people might verbally agree with a statement said in a group conversation, even though they individually do not *actually* agree with the statement.

+In our context, the first person who places dots might bias the group's thinking.
+If they feel especially strongly about a dot, they might run over and place the dot.
+Often it is a good idea to offer time for everyone to silently think about where they want to place dots before providing the dots.

+*The following graphic is some output from an affinity-mapping and dot-voting workshop.
+Everyone was allowed to place at most one of each dot.
+Use the graphic to answer the questions below.*

+**Note:** *You'll also often see dot voting referred to as* **dotmocracy** *(this is just another word for exactly the same proce*